 Austin’s economy has consistently outpaced Texas and the rest of the United States on unemployment numbers over the past decade, making it a preferred destination for those looking for more opportunities for themselves and their families.

 What comes with this influx of individuals and growth to Austin’s economy is the need for housing.
 People need to live somewhere.
 The above factors we just skimmed over have made Austin a great destination for investors to park their cash in real estate, more so into single-family rental homes specifically.

 However, with Austin’s exponential growth the prices of real estate are beginning to catch up, and sometimes now exceed, the growth of Austin.
 While it’s ideal, for some investors it may not make sense to shell out the funds for a property in an area code like 78702, where you’ll find your property near downtown.
 Real estate investing is different for all, but one thing real estate investors should always be doing is looking to turn a profit on their investment.

 Austin is more than just Downtown.
-Excellent suburbs that surround the city, such as Round Rock; Austin has many different areas that offer unique real estate investment opportunities.
+Excellent suburbs surround the city, such as Round Rock; Austin has many different areas that offer unique real estate investment opportunities.

 As a leading Austin property management company, Stone Oak Property Management is in a unique position to be working with hundreds of different real estate investors, each with their own goals in mind.
-Over the past decade, we’ve been able to monitor our client's properties and keep our ear to market in the different areas that we provide property management services.
+Over the past decade, we’ve been able to monitor our client's properties and keep our ear to market in the different areas where we provide property management services.
 It’s safe to say that some areas of Austin are going to work out better for your rental property investment than others.
 You know what they say about real estate - “location, location, location” - and it’s never been more true.